What is a derivative?

 Is there an exception to the derivative Section 232 duty?

-An exception to the Section 232 duty is if the importer can demonstrate that the derivative was made abroad from steel that was “melted and poured” in the U.S., or aluminum that was “smelted and cast” in the U.S.
+An exception to the Section 232 duty is if the importer can demonstrate that the derivative was made abroad from steel that was “melted and poured” in the US, or aluminum that was “smelted and cast” in the US.

 What additional Customs declaration reporting requirements are there?